Adam Voges: 2006/07 season and international selection

 Voges batting for WA against Victoria in the 2009–10 KFC Twenty20 Big Bash.

 In 2006/07, Voges enjoyed a very good start to the season with two first-class centuries in his first three matches.
 This good form led to his surprise selection to the Australian squad for the 3rd Ashes Test.
 On Friday, 8 December 2006, Australian selectors had been expected to select an unchanged lineup, but due to the shock retirement of Damien Martyn, selection processes were re-thought with Andrew Symonds and Voges drafted into the 13-man lineup.
 Voges also scored 150 against Tasmania, nearly chasing down a total of 400 early in the season.

-Voges learned of the news during a tour match between his side, the Cricket Australia XI, and the ECB Chairman's XI at Lilac Hill.
+Voges learned of the news during a tour match between his team, the Cricket Australia XI, and the ECB Chairman's XI at Lilac Hill.
 Of his learning of the selection, Voges said: "Tony Dodemaide tapped me on the shoulder and he said: 'Come with me.
 You're being substituted'.
 I thought I was in trouble."

 Voges made his ODI debut on 20 February 2007 vs New Zealand in the Chappell–Hadlee Series before being selected for the Tour of India in September 2007.
 In December 2007 he made his Twenty20 International debut, also against New Zealand, at his home ground in Perth.

 On 15 February 2009, Voges made a stunning catch in a Twenty20 game against New Zealand at the Sydney Cricket Ground to catch Brendon McCullum out for 61 in the penultimate over.
 Catching the ball on the boundary line, but not in full control (as the rules for a catch demand) he tossed the ball forwards into the air as he tumbled backwards over the boundary rope.
 He then scrambled back into the field of play and took a diving catch low to the ground.
 The 3rd umpire confirmed a valid catch and centre umpire Paul Reiffel (former Australian bowler) gave McCullum out.
 Australia went on to win the match by one run.

 Voges was included in Australia's one-day squad for the tour of South Africa.
 Batsman Marcus North was called up as batting cover while Voges returned home to marry his fiancée.
 Voges commented that "It's a big thing to give up an opportunity to play for Australia.
 But I guess you only get married once and that's important to me and a decision I've made and one that I'm comfortable with".

 Voges also played in the ODI match against Scotland on 28 August 2009.
 He made 72, the second highest score behind David Hussey who made 111.
 Australia won the match.

 Voges also played for the Rajasthan Royals in the 2010 IPL Season.